apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 # Android Platform Guide

 This guide shows how to set up your SDK development environment to deploy Cordova apps for Android devices.
-It walks you through the process of installing the Android SDK, opening an Android project in Eclipse SDK, and deploying to an emulator or device.
-You will need to follow this guide to at least Install the Android SDK, regardless of which workflow you are following.
-(Both the _Web Project Dev_ and _Native Platform Dev_ workflows require the Android SDK to be installed and accessable via your PATH.)
+It shows how to install the Android SDK, open an Android project in the SDK, and deploy it to an emulator or device.
+You need to follow the instructions to install the Android SDK, regardless of whether you use the cross-platform workflow discussed in the Overview, or the platform-centered shell tools detailed at Android Command-line Tools.

 See the following for more detailed platform-specific information: